IdoShimshi/chat_exercise/README.md

-# chat_excersize
+# chat_exercise
-A simple terminal chat server and client excersize for AnyVision
+A simple terminal chat server and client exercise for AnyVision

 HOW TO RUN: